britzl/defnet/README.md

 WebSocket connections are possible using the [lua-websocket](https://github.com/lipp/lua-websockets) project.
 There is however a couple of things to keep in mind when using a WebSocket in Defold.
 Please refer to the [README](defnet/websocket/README.md) for more details.

 ## Example
-There's an example project in the [example folder](https://github.com/britzl/defnet/tree/master/example).
+There's a few example projects in the [examples folder](https://github.com/britzl/defnet/tree/master/examples).

 ## Found a bug?
 Made an improvement?
 There are probably bugs.
 Please report them!